Copyright © 2022 Techbomb Inc. All Rights Reserved.

 Models such standard practices were given to show that with the authority of perished spouse’s Sapindas a legitimate selection could be made by the widow.
 The applicable content of the Sage Vasishta was such that a lady ought not to embrace besides with her significant other’s consent.

 The Privy Council brought up that it was not open to the appointed authorities to set out upon an autonomous inquiry into the significance of the Dharma Sastra text.
-The content is to be seen uniquely in the light of the genuine practice.
-Sir James Colville saw for this situation: “Under the Hindu System of law away from of utilization will exceed the composed content of the law.”
+The content is to be seen uniquely in the light of genuine practice.
+Sir James Colville saw this situation: “Under the Hindu System of law away from of utilization will exceed the composed content of the law.”

-(b) Different sorts of custom:
+(b) Different sorts of customs (Sources of Hindu Law)

 (I) Local Custom: